Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 A landmark analysis is an analysis where, given a predefined and fixed point in time, survival probabilities at that specific time point are to be compared between different groups, such as active treatment and control group.

-As previously mentioned, rpact itself does not support the procedure of comparing survival probabilities (more precisely estimates) at a specific point in time with standard error being calculated by Greenwoods formula, but bases on simple rate comparisons only.
-However, a R package called gestate supports various survival analysis methods, including landmark analysis.
+As previously mentioned, rpact itself does not support the procedure of comparing survival probabilities (more precisely, their estimates) at a specific point in time with the standard error being calculated by Greenwoods formula, but is based on simple rate comparisons only.
+However, the R package gestate supports various survival analysis methods, including landmark analysis.
 Firstly, one needs to load the package:

 library(gestate)